 Spread over 25 hectares of the original alluvial goldfields, the recreation gold rush town brings the decade after the discovery of gold in Ballarat in 1851 back to life.
 Best of all it is the kind of living museum that kids will never tire of exploring, because it provides visitors with not only a day of education but of adventure and solid gold family fun.

 Here are our top 15 reasons to (gold)rush to Sovereign Hill with kids.

 Tour the town, mines and diggings form the comfort of a coach, pulled by the handsome Sovereign Hill Draft Horses.
-It’s a great place to start your day to get your bearings and find out where all the main attractions are located.
+It’s a great way to get your bearings and find out where all the best things to do in Sovereign Hill with kids are located.